Differentiable Point-based Inverse Rendering: Results

 \subsection{Applications}

 The explicit point representation and rendering of DPIR enable convenient scene editing by simply editing points and its attributes.
 Figure~\ref{fig:applications} shows four applications enabled by DPIR.
 We swap the diffuse and specular basis BRDF of an object with that of another object we scanned.
 Also, simply editing the points from the reconstruction allows for intuitive geometric editing as we demonstrated in the geometry removal and the object merging.
-Lastly, DPIR supports environment-map rendering by accumulating reflected radiance for each light source in the environment map.
+Lastly, DPIR supports environment-map rendering by accumulating reflected radiance for each light source in the environment map. {Environment-map rendering time is linearly proportional to the number of illumination sources.}